MatiasJJ/lumi-userguide/docs/software/installing/easybuild.md

 package (which may be very useful if building right away fails).

-Now, if evetything has gone right, when you type `module avail` you should see on the software list
+Now, if everything has gone right, when you type `module avail` you should see on the software list

 ```text
 GROMACS/2021.4-cpeGNU-22.06-PLUMED-2.7.4-CPU